modestinocarbone/Spectra_lib/README.md

 - **Fixed average**: PSD and CSD  is computed with a smaller frequency resolution for high frequency.
 - **Maximum average**: PSD and CSD  is computed with a smaller frequency resolution for higher decades and an discend average for every lower slot.

-## PDF Support

-Pdf (Python_for_spectral_analysis.pdf) contains math and explanations of the usage and the working principles of the functions of this library.

 ## Installation

 Clone the repository: